rpshgupta/terraform-docker/README.md

 ---

 _Learnings :_
-1) You need to specify a provider either in main.tf OR _provider.tf so that tf can download the neccessary binaries in the root folder(present directory).
+1) You need to specify a provider either in main.tf OR _provider.tf so that tf can download the necessary binaries in the root folder(present directory).
    You can refer to this [link](https://registry.terraform.io/browse/providers) for other providers.
    _provider.tf will look like below: